Sign In

 • NPM (Node Package Manager) helps developers to share tools and modules and manage their dependencies easily.

 In this article, we will look at several ways to install Node.js.
 As a test machine, we will use a server with Ubuntu 20.04 and create a user with administrator privileges.
-You can rent your own server to experiment with Node.js from Hostman.
+You can rent your own cloud server to experiment with Node.js from Hostman.

 Uninstalling old versions of Node.js